A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Postprocessing and results

 The statistical properties of the Voronoi tessellation are listed in table \ref{tab:voronoi_statistics}.
-The standard deviation $\sigmavoro$ is maximum for $M_p=0.1$ ($\Stokes_\eta=5$) and decreases monotonically as the PDFs of the Voronoi volumes approach the RPP case (black curve in figure \ref{fig:voronoi}$a$) for large $M_p$.
+The standard deviation $\sigmavoro$ is maximum for $M_p=0.1$ ($\averageparticletime{\Stokes_\eta}=3.84$, violet curve) and decreases monotonically as the PDFs of the Voronoi volumes approach the RPP case (gray curve in figure \ref{fig:voronoi}$a$) for large $M_p$.
 The probability of large-concentration events is therefore maximum for $M_p=0.1$ and decreases for larger $M_p$.
-While the PDFs for $M_p=0.2$ and $M_p=0.4$ reveal a moderate presence of clustering events, the distribution for the heaviest-particle case $M_p=0.6$ ($\Stokes_\eta=71.5$, magenta curve) collapses on that of the RPP, meaning that clustering does not occur in this case.
+While the PDFs for $M_p=0.2$ and $M_p=0.4$ reveal a moderate presence of clustering events, the distribution for the heaviest-particle case $M_p=0.6$ ($\averageparticletime{\Stokes_\eta}=54.01$, yellow curve) collapses on that of the RPP, meaning that clustering does not occur in this case.
 Similarly, the skewness $\skewvoro$ and the kurtosis $\kurtvoro$ are maximum for $M_p=0.2$ and approach the RPP values for $M_p=0.6$.
 Although the degree of clustering (i.e. $\sigmavoro$) decreases for decreasing $\Rey_\lambda$ and increasing $\Stokes_\eta$, separating the effect of each parameter is not straightforward \citep{Hassaini_Petersen_Coletti_2023}. \cite{Sumbekova_Cartellier_Aliseda_Bourgoin_2017} measured the clustering of polydisperse smaller-than-Kolmogorov particles in homogeneous and isotropic turbulence and reported a weak influence of $\Stokes_\eta$ and a strong influence of $\Rey_\lambda$ and $\Phi_p$ on $\sigmavoro$.
 However, the DNS data reviewed by \cite{Monchaux_2012} reveal a marked influence of the Stokes number on the degree of clustering.
-In the present work, increasing $M_p$ from 0.4 and 0.6 results in the reduction of $\sigmavoro$ from $0.74$ to $0.44$ and in the increase of $\Stokes_\eta$ from $32$ to $71.5$, but does not affect $\Rey_\lambda$ sensibly (see tables \ref{tab:voronoi_statistics}, \ref{tab:particle_statistics} and \ref{tab:flow_statistics}).
-For an unladen Taylor-Reynolds number $\Rey_\lambda\cong140$ and same volume fraction $\Phi_p=10^{-3}$, \cite{Chiarini_Tandurella_Rosti_2025} reported clustering intensification when the density ratio $\Psi_p$ increased from 5 to 100.
-The present results show that the opposite occurs when $\Psi_p$ increases from 100 to values typical of gas-solid mixtures $O(10^3)$ \citep{Rose_Durant_2009}.
+In the present work, increasing $M_p$ from 0.4 and 0.6 results in the reduction of $\sigmavoro$ from $0.74$ to $0.44$ and in the increase of $\averageparticletime{\Stokes_\eta}$ from $24.10$ to $54.01$, but does not affect $\Rey_\lambda$ sensibly (see tables \ref{tab:voronoi_statistics}, \ref{tab:particle_statistics} and \ref{tab:flow_statistics}).